 This cocktail dress is great for a business evening party.
 There would be times when you have to attend business events in the evening.
 Make sure you look sophisticated enough.
 A good rule of thumb is to dress for the job you want, not the job you have.
 You should also observe how your peers dress.

 - Pencil Dress with a Blazer

-This pencil dress with a blazer is perfect for any business dinner.
+This pencil dress with a white blazer is perfect for any business dinner.
 It’ll make you look stylish and elegant.
 Together with a small handbag and a pair of dress shoes, it’ll make you shine.
 Just remember not to wear too much make-up!

 Cocktail dresses need to finish around your knees for the perfect length.
 You can wear other clothes to a cocktail attire event, such as two-piece ensembles or a pantsuit.
 However, a cocktail dress with some accessories and dress shoes is the best bet.

 When dressing for a cocktail event, you must bear in mind the kind of party you’re attending to decide on your outfit.
 Before purchasing the perfect cocktail dress, consider your body shape.